Skip to main content

 The Context

-After Internet Brands, I wanted a role with greater scope.
-I got that, just not how I expected.
-TLC builds cataloging software used by 5,500+ public and school libraries across the US.
+After Internet Brands I wanted more scope, and I got it, just not in the way I'd pictured.
+TLC builds cataloging software that 5,500+ public and school libraries across the US run on.
 I joined a small team: a lead developer, a backend engineer, a PM, and me on the frontend.
-Three months in, the lead transitioned to a separate venture project.
-For the next 23 months, I was the sole frontend developer.
+Three months in, the lead moved over to a separate venture project, and for the next 23 months I was the only frontend developer.

 The Challenge

-This role threw me into unfamiliar territory on every axis:
+This role dropped me into unfamiliar territory on every axis at once:

-• New domain: Library cataloging is its own specialized world, with serials, periodicals, MARC records, and controlled vocabularies.
-I'd never worked with librarians or understood their workflows.
+• New domain: Library cataloging is its own specialized world of serials, periodicals, MARC records, and controlled vocabularies.
+I'd never worked with librarians or had any sense of how they work.

-• New stack: AngularJS frontend, Java/Spring backend, Thymeleaf templating.
-My first time touching Java.
+• New stack: AngularJS on the frontend, Java/Spring on the backend, Thymeleaf for templating, and my first time ever touching Java.

-• No onboarding: The lead who left hadn't documented much.
-I was remote and isolated, figuring things out through the codebase.
+• No onboarding: The lead who left hadn't documented much, and I was remote and isolated, reverse-engineering the whole thing from the codebase.

-• Waterfall process: Long feedback cycles, an impatient lead (before he left), and limited access to end users.
+• Waterfall process: Long feedback cycles, an impatient lead before he left, and barely any access to the people actually using the software.

-I'll be honest, the first two weeks I was paralyzed by imposter syndrome.
+I'll be honest: the first two weeks, imposter syndrome had me completely stuck.
 I didn't know where to start.

 The Solution

-I got through it by treating the domain as a learning problem.
-I leaned on the QA team, the backend developer, and eventually a cataloger SME who became my guide to how librarians actually work.
+What got me through it was treating the domain itself as the problem to solve.
+I leaned hard on the QA team, the backend developer, and eventually a cataloger SME who became my guide to how librarians actually work.

-The flagship project of my time at TLC.
-Serials, magazines, journals, and periodicals had been the most requested feature for years, only to be repeatedly postponed.
+This was the flagship of my time at TLC.
+Serials, the magazines, journals, and periodicals, had been the single most requested feature for years and had been put off again and again.

-I worked with a designer, PM, backend developer, and a cataloger SME to build it from scratch:
+I worked with a designer, a PM, the backend developer, and a cataloger SME to architect it from scratch.
+The hard part was never the UI; it was modeling how serials actually behave and turning that into something catalogers could drive themselves:

-• Core features: Pagination, search, filtering, navigation between serial records
+• Surface features: Pagination, search, filtering, and navigating between serial records all sat on top of that engine.

 This project more than doubled the application's feature count.
-I presented progress at company all-hands meetings throughout the year, which helped me rebuild confidence after those rough first weeks.
+I presented progress at company all-hands meetings all year, and honestly, that's a lot of what rebuilt my confidence after those rough first weeks.

 WCAG Accessibility Compliance

-Libraries serve diverse patrons, and many institutions require accessibility compliance.
-Our legacy Thymeleaf templates had never been audited.
+Libraries serve every kind of patron, and a lot of institutions require accessibility compliance, but the legacy Thymeleaf templates had never once been audited.

-I reviewed 15+ views and remediated 200+ violations in about a month:
+So I went through 15+ views and remediated 200+ violations in about a month:

 • Missing alt text, input labels, and ARIA attributes